-If after a Notice of Noncompliance has been recorded, it is demonstrated to the satisfaction of the Building Official that the noncomplying conditions have been corrected or removed, the Building Official shall record with the office of the County Recorder a Release of Notice of
+If after a Notice of Noncompliance has been recorded, it is demonstrated to the satisfaction of the Building Official that the noncomplying conditions have been corrected or removed, the Building Official shall record with the office of the County Recorder a Release of Notice of Noncompliance.

-Noncompliance.
 The Release shall describe the property, crossed-referenced to the Notice of Noncompliance, and state that the noncomplying conditions have been corrected or removed.
 A fee as set forth in the Ventura County Building Code Fee Schedule may be charged the property owner(s) for issuing and recording the Release of Notice of Noncompliance.

 104.2.14 AUTHORITY TO CONDEMN BUILDING SERVICE EQUIPMENT.
-Whenever the building official ascertains that any building service equipment regulated in the referenced technical codes has become hazardous to life, health or property, or becomes insanitary, he shall order, in writing, that such equipment either be removed or restored to a safe or sanitary condition, whichever is appropriate.
+Whenever the Building Official ascertains that any building service equipment regulated in the referenced technical codes has become hazardous to life, health or property, or becomes insanitary, he shall order, in writing, that such equipment either be removed or restored to a safe or sanitary condition, whichever is appropriate.
 The written order itself shall fix a time limit for compliance with such order.
 No person shall use or maintain defective building service equipment after receiving such notice.

-When any building service equipment is maintained in violation of this code and in a violation of any notice issued pursuant to the provisions of this section, the building official shall institute any appropriate action to prevent, restrain, correct or abate the violation.
+When any building service equipment is maintained in violation of this code and in a violation of any notice issued pursuant to the provisions of this section, the Building Official shall institute any appropriate action to prevent, restrain, correct or abate the violation.

 104.2.15 AUTHORITY TO DISCONNECT UTILITIES.
-The building official or his authorized representative shall have the authority to disconnect any utility service or energy supplied to a building, structure or building service therein regulated by this code, or the referenced technical codes, in case of emergency where necessary to eliminate an immediate hazard to life or property.
+The Building Official or his authorized representative shall have the authority to disconnect any utility service or energy supplied to a building, structure or building service therein regulated by this code, or the referenced technical codes, in case of emergency where necessary to eliminate an immediate hazard to life or property.

-The building official shall, whenever possible, notify the serving utility, the owner and the occupants of the building or structure of the decision to disconnect prior to taking such action, and shall notify such serving utility, owner and occupants of the building or structure, in writing, of such disconnection immediately thereafter.
+The Building Official shall, whenever possible, notify the serving utility, the owner and the occupants of the building or structure of the decision to disconnect prior to taking such action, and shall notify such serving utility, owner and occupants of the building or structure, in writing, of such disconnection immediately thereafter.

 104.2.16 RECONNECTION AFTER ORDER OF DISCONNECTION.
-No person shall make connections from any energy, power or fuel supply, nor supply energy or fuel to any building service equipment which has been disconnected or ordered to be disconnected by the building official or the use of which has been ordered discontinued by the building official until the building official authorizes the reconnection and use of such equipment.
+No person shall make connections from any energy, power or fuel supply, nor supply energy or fuel to any building service equipment which has been disconnected or ordered to be disconnected by the Building Official or the use of which has been ordered discontinued by the Building Official until the Building Official authorizes the reconnection and use of such equipment.

 Sec.
-105 - APPEALS
+105 - BOARD OF APPEALS

-, 105.1 GENERAL.
+105.1 GENERAL.
 To determine the suitability of alternate materials and methods of construction, and to provide for reasonable interpretations of the provisions of this Code, and to hear the appeals provided for, there shall be and are hereby created Boards of Appeals.
 Each Board shall consist of five members who are not employees of the County and who are qualified by experience and training to pass upon matters pertaining to the type of construction related to each Board's jurisdiction as hereinafter described.
 The Building Official shall be an ex officio member and shall act as Secretary of each Board.
 Each Board of Appeals shall be appointed by the Board of Supervisors and shall hold office at its pleasure.
 Each Board shall adopt reasonable rules and regulations for conducting its investigations.
 All decisions and findings shall be rendered in writing to the appellant with duplicate copy to the Building Official.
-Copies of all rules and regulations adopted by the Board of Appeals shall be delivered to the Building Official who shall make them accessible to the public.
+Copies of all rules and regulations adopted by the Board shall be delivered to the Building Official who shall make them accessible to the public.
 All decisions of a Board of Appeals shall be final.
-The Board of Appeals shall have no authority relative to interpretation of the administrative provisions of this Code, nor shall the Board be empowered to waive the requirements of this Code.